ben-mini/ben-mini.github.io/_posts/2024-12-21-making-my-sql-skills-obsolete.md

 ### What it is

 The Kibu Schema God (KSG) is a [Custom GPT](https://openai.com/index/introducing-gpts/) that helps me get immediate answers on my product's data.
 It has full knowledge of my company's database schema and context around it.
 KSG allows all Kibu employees with a basic understanding of SQL to construct queries that provide insights into our customers.
-Humbly put, it is an omniscient data deity that takes mortals' plain-English requests and provides data in seconds.
+Humbly put, it is an omniscient data deity that takes mortals’ plain-English requests and provides the path to the data in seconds.

 As a VP of Customer Success with an engineering background, I use KSG daily to gain insights into our customers' product usage.
 Which organizations watched the most videos this week?
 How many time-tracking events occurred after 5 PM ET this month?
 Relative to ARR, which customers have the most alarmingly low usage?
 I can copy+paste these exact questions into KSG, and it will return exactly what I need.

 The beauty of KSG is that it's completely disconnected from our actual database, ensuring privacy and HIPAA compliance.
-No customer, user, or health-related data is ever shared with Schema God or the LLM .Further, it took me just a few minutes to create, with occasional tweaking and maintaining- all without code.
+No customer, user, or health-related data is ever shared with Schema God or the LLM.
+Further, it took me just a few minutes to create, with occasional tweaking and maintaining- all without code.

 ### How it Works